lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 `ReactDOM.render` actually puts the results of the React code into the DOM.
 You won't need to change that line, as it connects the React code to the `<div id="root">` element that's already included for you in the `index.html` file.

 Our `App()` function is where most of the code will go.
-It's a "component", which, in React, is a function that returns HTML.
+It's a [component](https://react.dev/learn/your-first-component), which, in React, is a function that returns HTML.
 Notice the templating code that puts the string variable `message` inside of a `<div>` like so:

 ```html
 <div id="app">